Nagendra1997/dummypy/README.md

 - MySQL (or MariaDB) database

-## How Mesibo On-Premise works
+## Should I recompile my application to work with Mesibo On-Premise?
-Running Mesibo on your own premise offers ultimate flexibility, control of your data, loadable modules, interface with machine learning and AI tools and much more.Please note, there is no change whtasoever in the way you use Mesibo API services or how you deploy your application.
+Definitely not.
+There is no change whtasoever in the way you use Mesibo API services or how you deploy your application.
 The hosting infrastructure is chosen by you and can have all the data backups in your own storage.

 With Mesibo On-Premise ,when you connect to mesibo your connection is redirected to your chosen host/server.
-If in any case your On-Premise server fails or has issues, then you have the option of falling back to Mesibo Cloud Services.If you wish not to connect to your On-Premise instance , you can switch back to Mesibo Cloud Services at any time.
+If in any case your On-Premise server has issues, then you have the option of falling back to Mesibo Cloud Services.If you wish not to connect to your On-Premise instance , you can switch back to Mesibo Cloud Services at any time.

-To Setup Mesibo on your premise follow these steps:
+## To Setup Mesibo on your premise follow these steps:

 ## Step 1 - Install Docker
 Mesibo On-Premise server is distributed as a docker image so that you can install it on most Linux distributions without worrying about any dependencies etc. All you need is to install Docker to run it.
 If you have already installed Docker on your server, you can skip to Step 2.